 Surviving the waters, but now carless, the pair get a lift to the Navajo Reservation at Cameron, north of Flagstaff, where the supposedly flight-phobic Duke attempts to steal a plane, before swapping his expensive watch for a truck.

-'Red's saloon', where Duke poses as the law and deftly demonstrates the phony 20 dollar bill scam, is Pancho McGillicuddy’s, 141 West Bill Williams Avenue, alongside the railroad tracks in Williams, about 30 miles west of Flagstaff.
+'Red's saloon', where Duke poses as the law and deftly demonstrates the phony 20 dollar bill scam, was Pancho McGillicuddy’s, 141 West Bill Williams Avenue, alongside the railroad tracks in Williams, about 30 miles west of Flagstaff.
 Sadly (who doesn't occasionally long for a lively mash-up of an Irish pub and a Mexican cantina?), it's no longer in business.
 The premises is now the Station Bistro.